Frequently Asked Questions

 Visit the Registrar’s website for semester dates and deadlines.
 For dates for specific courses, you can view your schedule on myZou, the University’s student information system, or go to the Mizzou Online Course Catalog.
 The beginning and ending dates for each course are listed on the course details pages.

-With self-paced courses, you can enroll anytime and take as little as six weeks or up to nine months to complete.
+With self-paced courses, you can enroll anytime and take as little as six weeks or up to six months to complete.

 How long do I have to complete a course?